commercial-game-sources/shadow_warrior/README.md

 # Shadow Warrior source code

-Source code of Shadow Warrior, from the official 3D Realms [page](https://legacy.3drealms.com/downloads.html).
+Source code of Shadow Warrior (v1.2, CD version), from the official 3D Realms [page](https://legacy.3drealms.com/downloads.html).

 The Build engine source is [included](kenbuild.zip), as in the original archive.